-One aspect of social media engagement is the live aspect: what is happening right now?
+One aspect of social media engagement is the live aspect: What is happening right now?
 Yet another important aspect of social media management is planning ahead.

-How to schedule a post for Instagram
+How to Schedule a Post for Instagram

-Now that you know how easy it is to schedule posts, what kind of posts should you schedule?
-Here are a few tips.
+Now that you know how easy it is to schedule and publish posts, what kind of posts should you schedule?

-A throwback is a photo that was taken in the past, but is published in the present, and it is usually accompanied by the hashtag #tbt (for Throwback Thursday, used with a historical post published on a Thursday) or the hashtag #throwback (used with any throwback).
+A throwback is a photo taken in the past but is published in the present.
+It is usually accompanied by the hashtag #tbt (for Throwback Thursday, used with a historical post published on a Thursday) or the hashtag #throwback (used with any throwback).

 Take your followers back in time